Kernel Density Machines: Sample estimator, asymptotic guarantees, and representer theorem

-To facilitate empirical work, we next discuss sample estimators for $h_\lambda$.
-Let $z_{\Pa,1},\dots,z_{\Pa,n}$ and $z_{\Q,1},\dots,z_{\Q,n}$ be i.i.d.~samples of $\Pa$ and $\Q$, for a sample size $n\ge 1$.\footnote{For notational simplicity, we assume samples of equal size $n$.
-All results below could be derived with differing sample sizes for $\Pa$ and $\Q$, albeit with significant expositional burden.} We define the corresponding sample operators $S_\M:\Hcal\to \R^n$ as
+To facilitate empirical work, we next introduce sample estimators for $h_\lambda$.
+Let $z_{\Pa,1},\dots,z_{\Pa,n}$ and $z_{\Q,1},\dots,z_{\Q,n}$ be i.i.d.~samples from $\Pa$ and $\Q$, respectively, with sample size $n\ge 1$.\footnote{For notational simplicity, we assume samples of equal size $n$.
+All results below can be extended to differing sample sizes for $\Pa$ and $\Q$, albeit at the cost of additional notational complexity.} We denote the combined sample by